DanDanMian/meetuw/README.md

   "message": "OK"
 }
 ```
-In this case, the user will receive an email to register instead of log.
+In this case, the user will receive an email to register instead of logging in.
 ###### Send
 ```json
 {